 In 1994, Dr. and Mrs. Olesen released their first software program—INFORM&CONSENT®—to meet this need.
 The INFORM&CONSENT® application enabled these other practices to offer personalized cosmetic surgery booklets to their patients—which would ultimately help the patients with the overall surgical experience.

-Their software expanded to include patient communication systems, surveys, and practice performance metrics that Marie Olesen developed to measure patient satisfaction and pinpoint patient service issues at LJCSC.
+Their software expanded to include patient communication systems, surveys, and practice performance metrics that Marie developed to measure patient satisfaction and pinpoint patient service issues at LJC.

-Other Practices Look to LJCSC for Consulting and Training
+Other Practices Look to LJC for Consulting and Training

 Over the next few years, hundreds of plastic surgery practices would go on to embrace our groundbreaking software.
-LJCSC began to host meetings and became a training center for plastic surgeons and their patient care teams.
-Plastic surgeons and their staffs would fly in from around the country and across the globe to learn LJCSC’s systems and approach to cosmetic patient care and communication.
+LJC began to host meetings and became a training center for plastic surgeons and their patient care teams.
+Plastic surgeons and their staffs would fly in from around the country and across the globe to learn LJC’s systems and approach to cosmetic patient care and communication.